SeanLo940076/EPaper-Display-WebApp/README.md

 ### Future Improvements

+1. Added 7.3in E-Paper version.
-1. It is expected to add the Pomodoro.
+2. It is expected to add the Pomodoro.

 ### License